MPassos/PLAR-Tool/README.md

 ## How to cite PLAR tool

+If you are using RefactoringMiner in your research, please cite the following paper:

 ```
 @inproceedings{Cardoso2017,
 	author = {Mateus Passos Soares Cardoso and Crescencio Lima and Christina Chavez and Ivan do Carmo Machado},